obsidian-tasks-group/obsidian-tasks/CONTRIBUTING.md

 5. Copy the files in the expanded folder to the `.obsidian/plugins/obsidian-tasks-plugin/` folder in your vault, over-writing the previous files.
 6. Restart Obsidian.

+### How do I smoke-test the Tasks plugin?

+Follow the steps in `resources/sample_vaults/Tasks-Demo/Manual Testing/Smoke Testing the Tasks Plugin.md`.

 ### How do I make a release?

 1. Check out the `main` branch